williamw520/rustymem/README.md

     println(rm.get_str("hello"));

 This imports the public names from the rustymem library.
-Creates a new RustMem object with a connection to the Memached server at 127.0.0.1.
+Creates a new RustyMem object with a connection to the Memached server at 127.0.0.1.
 Puts the string value "Hello World" with the key "hello" in the server.
 Then gets it back by key.